LeiRoF/Sextractor-driven-by-Machine-Learning/docs/Overview.md

 The second step was to design the model.
 Here is the part on which I spent the most time.
 In fact, I was expecting to face similar challenges as in a previous project I made in machine learning.
 But I was wrong because a a detail that change a lot the problem: a such model must have a variable number of outputs.
 Indeed, the number of light sources in the picture is not fixed.

-As I'm a beginer in machine learning and as there is a lot of different tutorial that are focused on specific problems, I made a lot and a lot of tentatives before realizing that the problem I was facing was a bit to complexe to design a model in 20h (I exceeded this time... just a bit...) by myself without having more experience.
+As I'm a beginer in machine learning and as there is a lot of different tutorial that are focused on specific problems, I made a lot and a lot of tentatives before realizing that the problem I was facing was a bit to complexe to design a model in 20h (I exceeded this time... just a bit) by myself without having more experience.

 ## Search for a tranable detection model